ukrishnas/LPSharp/LPBench/README.md

 ## LPSharp cheatsheet

 LPSharp can be used to collect benchmark results.
 It can read MPS model files, set up the model in the solver, and execute the solver.
-The steps below read two models from uncompressed and compressed model files, and invokes CLP and GLOP solvers on them.

 Read a model.
 The model can be accessed using a key which is the filename without extension or the name given using `-key`.
 Use the `-format free` option to read files in MPS free format.
+The default fixed format is faster.

 ```
-LPSharp> read-mps qap15.mps
+LPSharp> read-mps 80bau38.mps
 ```

 Create a solver with the `-create` option.
 The argument is the solver type